 To update the LCD data memory, first set the LSB of the LCD Configuration Y SFR (LCDCONY, Address 0xB1) to freeze the data being displayed on the LCD while updating it.
 This operation ensures that the data displayed on the screen does not change while the data is being changed.
 Then, move the data to the LCD data SFR (LCDDAT, Address 0xAE) prior to accessing the LCD pointer SFR (LCDPTR, Address 0xAC).
-The address of the LCD screen should be consistent with the data changed.
-When the MSB of the LCD pointer SFR (LCDPTR, Address 0xAC) is set, the contents of the LCD data SFR (LCDDAT, Address 0xAE) are transferred to the internal LCD data memory designated by the address in the LCD pointer SFR (LCDPTR, Address 0xAC) and the screen designator.
+When the MSB of the LCD pointer SFR (LCDPTR, Address 0xAC) is set, the content of the LCD data SFR (LCDDAT, Address 0xAE) is transferred to the internal LCD data memory designated by the address in the LCDPTR SFR.
 Clear the LSB of the LCD Configuration Y SFR (LCDCONY, Address 0xB1) when all of the data memory has been updated to allow the use of the new LCD setup for display.

-Sample 8052 code to update the segments attached to Pin FP10 and Pin FP11 on Screen 1 is as follows:
+Sample 8052 code to update the segments attached to FP10 and FP11 pins, use the following sample 8052 code:

-ORL LCDCONY, #01h ; start updating the data
+ORL LCDCONY,#01h ;start updating the data